 Prerequisites.
 You already have a wallet, a signer group, and at least one ES256 private key.
-If not, start with Manage Non-Custodial Wallets.
+If not, start with Create a Wallet (Non-Custodial).

 The Three Parts of a Signed Transaction